webjestic/ks-bisect/README.md

 Step 3 - Start the bisect process
 Step 4 - Mark the top commit as bad
 Step 5 - Mark a commit as good `git bisect bad`
+Step 5a - `git log --oneline`
-Step 5a - git checkout 415dfc6
+Step 5b - git checkout 415dfc6
 Step 5c - if checkouted out branch does not have bug, mark as good `git bisect good`